-Messrs.
-Smith, Hyde, Weber, and Ms. Holmes currently serve as members of the compensation committee.
-No member of the compensation committee was at any time during fiscal 2017 or at any other time an officer or employee of Zumiez, and no member had any relationship with Zumiez requiring disclosure as a related-person in the section "Certain Relationships and Related Transactions."
-No executive officer of Zumiez has served on the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of our board of directors or compensation committee during fiscal 2017.
+Mr. Bailey, Mr. Louden and Mr. Murphy served as members of the compensation committee during fiscal 2023.
+No member of the compensation committee was at any time during fiscal 2023 or at any other time an officer or employee of Zumiez, and no member had any relationship with Zumiez requiring disclosure as a related-person in the section "Certain Relationships and Related Transactions."
+No executive officer of Zumiez has served on the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of our board of directors or compensation committee during fiscal 2023.